 The biggest benefit to an insurance broker is they work for the client.
 This means no matter what the client needs the broker is their for them.
 Just had a claim and don’t know where to turn or haven’t heard back from an adjuster.
 Insurance broker is there.
 The broker sold you the policy, the broker has the relationship with you, the broker makes sure the insurance company treats you fairly.
 Need to add a driver to a policy.
 Insurance broker is there.
 Looking to shop rates at your renewal.
 Don’t worry an insurance broker is already doing that for you!

 Another benefit that an insurance broker has is they can write all of your insurance needs under one roof.
-You have your home and auto insurance bundled together but now you need your business insured.
+You have your home insurance and auto insurance bundled together but now you need your business insured.
 Voila, broker can do it!
-Or maybe you just bought a new boat and need to find some insurance.
+Or maybe you just bought a new boat and you need boat insurance find some insurance broker.
 No sweat, the broker can do it!
 You have a family and you want to make sure they are protected in the event something happens to you.
 Sounds like you need some life insurance, and yes, you guessed it, the broker has you covered!
 Brokers can even do specialized policies for those unique items, like your jewellery collection, your music studio or pretty much anything.

 Drawbacks of an Insurance Broker